 His shoes are also kept in a drawer of his dresser.
 I purposely put them in a bottom drawer so that he can get them out and return them easily.

-He Takes Dirty Dishes to the Kitchen
+4. He Takes His Dirty Dishes to the Kitchen

 He just started doing this one!
 After he finishes eating, my toddler carries his plate from the dining room table to the kitchen.